CedricDViou/cobalt2-compliance/README.md

 This test measures the InfiniBand throughput from one device to another, using RDMA transport.
 Two distinct and connected InfiniBand devices are needed for this test.

-The sending machine is the machine tested.
+Note that with two connected InfiniBand cards in one machine, that machine should be capable of acting as both the sender and the receiver.

 ## To run: